PREVIEW-Investors anxious about a recession look to U.S. companies for guidance

 While higher energy prices are expected to be a drag on airlines and other transportation companies as well as some industrial firms, they are a positive for energy names.
 Chevron CVX.N is due to report on July 29.

-Goldman Sachs' brokerage recently trimmed its estimates for companies including Apple, citing demand concerns.
+Goldman Sachs' brokerage recently trimmed its estimates for someconsumer-exposed companies including Apple, citing demand concerns.

 While the drop has made valuations seem more attractive to some investors, others worry about what's in store for earnings forecasts.

-Multiples have come down, said Matt Stucky, senior portfolio manager at Northwestern Mutual Wealth Management Company, and "the next shoe to drop typically is a revision lower in terms of earnings estimates by the sell side."
+Market sentiment already has become more bearish and multiples have come down, said Matt Stucky, senior portfolio manager at Northwestern Mutual Wealth Management Company.
+"The next shoe to drop typically is a revision lower in terms of earnings estimates by the sell side."

 (Reporting by Caroline Valetkevitch; Editing by Alden Bentley and Deepa Babington)